Buy-to-Let Jargon Buster

 House in Multiple Occupation (HMO)

-This is when a property is let out to more than three tenants who are not from one family.
-Tenants will occupy a private bedroom but will share some rooms such as the kitchen, lounge area and potentially bathrooms.
+This is when a property is let out to at least three tenants who are not from one family.
+Each tenant will occupy a private bedroom but will share some rooms such as the kitchen, lounge/dining area and potentially bathrooms.

 Inventory